LesFerch/WinSetView/Manual.md

 ## Submit

 Execute the PowerShell script to apply the selected options to the registry and restart Explorer.
+Do not click Submit when Explorer is busy copying/moving/deleting files.

 When **Submit** is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.